logzio/logz-docs/_source/logzio_collections/_tracing-sources/cs_open_tracing.md

 ###### Otherwise, use the code snippet below.

   + Replace `<<JAEGER_AGENT_HOST>>` with the host address of your Jaeger agent: Use `localhost` if it's on the same machine.
-  + For a Kubernetes deployment, use `Environment.GetEnvironmentVariable(Jaeger.Configuration.JaegerAgentHost)` and make sure your application deployment contains the environment variables below.
+  + For a Kubernetes deployment, use `Environment.GetEnvironmentVariable(Jaeger.Configuration.JaegerAgentHost)` and make sure your application deployment contains the environment variables as shown in the tab `Kubernetes reference`.

   ```csharp
   string appName = System.Reflection.Assembly.GetEntryAssembly().GetName().Name;